Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 It may also be that such metaphors rest on systems that are easy to quantify and symbolize.
 Systems with discrete parts, consistent outputs, and deterministic behaviors fall into such a category.

 ### Questions that result from these issues
+There are three focused research questions we can ask with respect to establishing a set of investigative approaches.
+These involve the potential for new models, logical frameworks, and replication of experimental methods.
+They are as follows:

 How can we represent such problems both mathematically and computationally?
 Is there a type of logical framework that might supercede conventional mathematics in these cases?